Why choose this course?

 Contact time / typical timetable

-If you are full-time you'll be time-tabled for 16 hours a week over three days and complete in one academic year.
-If you study part-time you'll study over two academic years and you'll be time-tabled for one and a half days per week each year.
+You'll be time-tabled for 16 hours a week over three days and complete in one academic year.
 You will be expected to put in additional study hours of approximately three to eight hours each week.

 How will I be assessed?